mikegagnon/linked-lists/README.md

 Then, as you code your function **you must assume your function is correct** (according to the documentation)!
 It's kind of like the inductive step in an inductive proof.

+### Tip 3.
+Solve the problem by solving sub problems

+A very useful technique for developing recursive functions, is to write the function such that it solves the problem by solving sub problems.

+For example, say you have a linked list named `head` with 10 nodes.

+You call `head.append("A")`.

+### Applying these tips for the `append(...)` function

+In the `append(...)` function, the base case occurs when we're at the end of the list.
+In this situation, we add a new node to the end of the list.

+The recursive case occurs whenever the problem can be reduced to a subproblem, by recursively invoking the function.
+In the `append(...)` function, we simply call `append` on the next node.

 Let's look at the `append(...)` function with this in mind: